iretiola-007/Kyvera/README.md

 ## 4. Syntax Overview

 ## 4.1 Language declaration
-To use NovaScript, you must declare the language at the top of each `.kyv` file.
+To use Kyvera, you must declare the language at the top of each `.kyv` file.

 Use this to declare the language:
 ```